etm/markus.rb/README.md

 ```

 If you add `reload` to any of the template classes, they will be reloaded if
-they change (if templates are use in a long-running service).
+they change (if templates are used in a long-running service).

 ## HTML Example Template